-- The form that declares you as authorized to work within the US
+- The form that declares you as authorized to work within the U.S.

-Student Loans for Nonresidents
+Loans for Non-Residents

-How can I get a student loan as a nonresident?
+How Can I Get a Student Loan as a Non-Resident?

-This is usually because lenders know you are young and that you probably haven’t built up your credit history yet.
-Therefore, you don’t need to show your credit history, but you do need to have a cosigner to legally sign the loan papers for you.
+This is usually because lenders know you are young and probably haven’t built up your credit history yet.
+Therefore, you don’t need to show your credit history, but you usually do need to have a cosigner to legally sign the loan papers for you.

-Requirements to be a cosigner for a student loan in the US
+Requirements to Be a Cosigner for a Student Loan in the U.S.

-In order to be a cosigner, the following requirements have to be met:
+To be a cosigner, the following requirements have to be met:

-- Proof of US citizenship or lawful permanent residency
+- Proof of U.S. citizenship or lawful permanent residency

 - Good credit history